bright/new-www/content/projects/boosting-user-acquisition-with-app-clip-instant-app-for-relevo-–-a-food-take-away-and-delivery-app.md

 <TitleWithIcon sectionTitle="Relevo’s founder’s perspective" titleIcon="/images/clients_perspective_icon.svg" titleIconAlt="Relevo’s founder’s perspective" />

-*Bright inventions and the whole team is always with full heart at the project, understands our logic and intention behind and respects our requests and demands.
-The quality of delivered stories / features is in general very high / fast and the understanding of bright inventions is to work as a partner-team to get the best solution ready.
-We highly appreciate the cooperation and the great business progress Relevo did would not be possible without the dedicated work of bright inventions.*
+Bright inventions serves both as a development partner and a sparing partner in challenging and choosing the right approach & setup.

+The excitement the whole development team is putting into our work is vivid and the communication goes beyond only work related topics.
+To find a development partner matching the skillset and the cultural / communicational level of bright inventions is tough to imaging.

 **Matthias Potthast, Founder of Relevo**